Adaptive projected SOR algorithms for nonnegative quadratic programming: Numerical experiments

 To observe the error behaviour of each algorithm, we need the vector $\vecb$ such that the exact solution can be attained.
 For this purpose, we first randomly prepare the exact solution $\hat{\vecx}$, almost half elements of which are set to $0$.
 Then, using a random nonnegative vector $\vecy$ satisfying $\vecx^\trans \vecy=0$, we set $\vecb = A \hat{\vecx}-\vecy$.
 Results for $\kappa = 10,10^4,10^7,10^{10}$ are displayed in Figs.~\ref{fig:toy_cond1}--\ref{fig:toy_cond4}, respectively, where $\|\vecx^{(x+1)}-\vecx^{(k)}\|$, the relative error $\|\vecx^{(k)} - \hat{\vecx}\|/\|\hat{\vecx}\|$ and the relaxation parameter $\omega^{(k)}$ selected in each iteration are plotted.
 For comparison, results of the PSOR method with four choices of relaxation parameters are also plotted.

-For the well-conditioned cases $\kappa=10$ (Fig.~\ref{fig:toy_cond1}) and $\kappa=10^4$ (Fig.~\ref{fig:toy_cond2}), we apply PSOR to the problems changing the relaxation parameter by increments of $0.1$, and $\omega = 1.2$ and $1.8$ are found to be the best, respectively.
+For the well-conditioned cases $\kappa=10$ (Fig.~\ref{fig:toy_cond1}) and $\kappa=10^4$ (Fig.~\ref{fig:toy_cond2}), we apply PSOR to the problems changing the relaxation parameter by increments of $0.1$, and $\omega = 1.2$ (in Fig.~\ref{fig:toy_cond1}) and $1.8$ (in Fig.~\ref{fig:toy_cond2}) are found to be the best, respectively.
 The case $\kappa=10$ (Fig.~\ref{fig:toy_cond1}) is too easy, and the number of iterations required by the proposed algorithms is more than twice that required by PSOR with $\omega=1.2$ (almost optimal), but they are much faster than $\omega = 1.0$ (the Gauss--Seidel).
 For the case $\kappa=10^4$ (Fig.~\ref{fig:toy_cond2}), the proposed algorithms perform well.
 In particular, the convergence of APSOR that fixes the relaxation parameter after some iterations is very similar to that with $\omega=1.8$.
 In fact, after 83 iterations, the relaxation parameter is fixed as $\omega = 1.77...$, which is almost optimal.
+We also note that for all cases, the performance with $\omega \in (0,1)$ was worse than that with $\omega = 1$.

 For cases $\kappa=10^7$ (Fig.~\ref{fig:toy_cond3}) and $\kappa=10^{10}$ (Fig.~\ref{fig:toy_cond4}), we apply PSOR to the problem changing the relaxation parameter by increments of $0.05$, and $\omega = 1.9$ is found to be the best for both cases.
 Surprisingly, APSOR performs much better than $\omega = 1.9$ (except Algorithm~\ref{algo:asor3} for the $\kappa=10^{10}$ case).